 - Best efforts test: All of your projected disposable income (the amount left after payment of allowed expenses) must be paid into the plan for the “applicable commitment period” which could be 3 to 5 years (or maybe more).

 WHAT IS THE DOWNSIDE TO CHAPTER 13 BANKRUPTCY?

 Filing for bankruptcy can have a negative impact on your credit.
 Chapter 13 bankruptcy can appear on your credit report for up to 10 years.
 You also won’t qualify to file for Chapter 7 bankruptcy for six years.

 WHEN DO I START TO MAKE PAYMENTS, AND HOW OFTEN THROUGH THE PLAN?

-WHEN ARE MY DISCHARGEABLE DEBTS DISCHARGED IN CHAPTER 13?
+HOW ARE DEBTS DISCHARGED IN CHAPTER 13?

-If you have a home with a second mortgage or home equity line of credit (HELOC), and the fair market value of the home is less than first mortgage, you may be able to “strip” off or eliminate that second mortgage or HELOC.
+If you have a home with a second mortgage or home equity line of credit (HELOC), and the fair market value of the home is less than the first mortgage, you may be able to “strip” off or eliminate that second mortgage or HELOC.
 This is because that second loan is no longer secured by collateral (the home) because the value of the home is less than the first mortgage.

 WILL I LOSE MY HOME IF I FILE CHAPTER 13?